 A scoring machine and floor general who carved out a long, respected career across Europe's top leagues after going undrafted from a small college.

-DeJuan Collins took the road less traveled to a formidable professional basketball career.
-Undrafted out of NCAA Division II Missouri Southern State, he refused to let that define his ceiling.
-Collins built his reputation overseas, becoming a quintessential American guard in Europe: a potent scorer who could also command an offense.
-His journey saw him become a fan favorite in countries like Poland, Ukraine, and Italy, known for his clutch shooting and leadership.
-He wasn't just a hired gun; he was often the central pillar of his teams, organizing play and taking responsibility when games were on the line.
-His longevity, playing well into his late thirties, is a testament to his skill, conditioning, and basketball IQ.
-Collins's story is one of self-made success, proving that talent and determination can forge a lasting legacy far from the NBA spotlight.
+DeJuan Collins built a formidable professional basketball career after going undrafted out of NCAA Division II Missouri Southern State.
+He became a potent scorer and floor leader in Europe, playing in Poland, Ukraine, and Italy.
+Collins was known for clutch shooting and leadership.
+He organized play and took responsibility when games were on the line.
+His longevity extended well into his late thirties, a testament to his skill, conditioning, and basketball IQ.
+Collins’s story is one of self-made success, proving that talent and determination can forge a lasting legacy far from the NBA spotlight.

 1965–1980